Critical race theory.

-One example was a 1930’s practice of drawing lines around segments of communities deemed to be poor financial risks largely because of the racial composition present.
+One example is a practice that began in the 1930’s, which involved of drawing lines around segments of communities deemed to be poor financial risks largely because of the racial composition present.
 The effect, as argued, was to limit some people from being able to obtain a mortgage or buy a home.
 The practice, later called “redlining,” continued for decades.
 Proponents of CRT have cited numerous hardships that have lasted generations, that have prevented all people from access to banking, insurance, healthcare, food and more.
 Ever heard of food deserts?

 As I continued to learn more about CRT, policy or systems examples were numerous.
 One example referred to zoning laws that prohibit the building of affordable housing in majority-white neighborhoods.
 CRT proponents argue that the result is discrimination, but not so overtly that it could be challenged by desegregation efforts.

 In education, advocates for CRT have studied policies and practices they believe to have contributed to ongoing inequalities, including underfunding schools based on their location, lack of resources resulting in achievement gaps, disproportionate disciplining of non-white students, establishing barriers limiting the ability for non-white students to access or participate in programs such as gifted and talented, the list goes on.

 Despite the current argument playing out in board rooms and in the media, I am not aware of a school explicitly teaching CRT.
 (Remember, I hadn’t heard the term before and this is my 27th year in education.)